toanlemanh/leet-codes/README.md

 # leet-codes
-This is a list of several easy solutions of leetcode problems
+This is a list of several easy solutions of leetcode problems on the MASTER branch